Search Amsterdam

-DutchAmsterdam.nl — The Nieuwmarkt is one of Amsterdam’s most popular squares.
+DutchAmsterdam.nl — The Nieuwmarkt, in the old center of Amsterdam, is one of the city’s oldest and most popular squares.

-Over 20 cafés and coffeeshops line Nieuwmarkt, most with outdoor terraces.
+Over 20 cafés, restaurants and coffeeshops (Cannabis cafes)1 line Nieuwmarkt, most with outdoor terraces.
+We particularly like Lokaal ‘t Loosje, Café Fonteyn, and Café Cuba.

 While the Nieuwmarkt borders the Red Light District, it has a family-safe atmosphere — with no red lights or related businesses in evidence.